-Wear an outer layer that is windproof and waterproof—Goretex or japara.
-Wear the minimum number of layers required to keep you warm but avoid sweating and remove layers if you overheat and replace the outer waterproof unless the weather is dry.
-Always carry gloves, head wear and additional insulating layers (jumpers, woollen shirts) in case you stop to rest or observe wildlife.
+Wear an outer layer that is windproof and waterproof.
+Wear the minimum number of inner layers required to keep warm.
+Avoid sweating and remove layers if you overheat, replacing the outer waterproof unless the weather is dry.
+Always carry gloves, headwear and additional insulating layers (such as jumpers and woollen shirts) in case you stop to rest or observe wildlife.
 Dry your clothing whenever you get a chance.

 Dressing for Antarctica

-When walking, skiing, digging and running, wear insulating layers of clothing so that they can be easily adjusted.
+When walking, skiing, digging and running, expeditioners wear layers of insulating clothing so that they can be easily adjusted.
 Add, remove or open them up as necessary.
-Adjust your clothing when you get too hot.
 Avoid sweating at all costs, especially in winter.
-Your clothing will be full of moisture which will freeze in the outer layers and melt with potentially harmful consequences when you warm up again.
-Even at low temperatures you will be surprised how little clothing you need if you are walking, skiing or digging.
-You may reduce insulation layers to perhaps only one thin layer.
-Always have with you or wear an outer windproof layer.
+If you sweat, your clothing will become full of moisture, which will freeze in the outer layers and melt with potentially harmful consequences when you warm up again.
+Even at low temperatures, you will be surprised how little clothing you need if you are walking, skiing or digging.
+Always take an outer windproof layer with you.

 When driving quads, observing or surveying, you will need heavy quilted garments such as freezer suits and duvet jackets.
 These can be worn with or without many insulating layers.
-Unzip them as much as possible if you have intermittent bursts of activity: vent cuffs and neck, unzip trouser legs, remove headwear.
-Be careful with loose items such as mittens or gloves on harnesses when working around aircraft, with vehicles and other machinery.
+Unzip them as much as possible if you have intermittent bursts of activity.